melvinchia3636/microbit-temperature-checker/README.md

 1       | Fahrenheit
 2       | Kelvin

 After that, you'll see either a tick or an X showing out on the screen.
+The symbols will be followed by their corresponding custom sound effect.
 Their meaning are as shown below:

 SYMBOL | MEANING
 ------ | ----------